DnD 5e - Sorcerer Spell List Breakdown

 - PHB: Situational and potentially very hard to use to its full effect, but if you can make it work the maximum of 22d6 damage (avg.
 77) is hard to beat.
 The hardest part of getting this to work is charging it for a minute without enemies doing anything to stop you, either by breaking your Concentration or by meddling with the fireball.
 In some cases you may find that the fight is over or the combatants have all relocated before you can trigger the effect.
 Possibly your best option is for an ally who is exceptionally good at Dexterity saving throws (especially if they can get Advantage and/or some other buff like Resistance or Bless) to grab the fireball and throw it the maximum of 40 feet to trigger it somewhere more effective just before the spell's 1-minute duration expires.
 If you can pull this off at the start of a fight, 22d6 damage is a great way to introduce yourself.

 - PHB: A profoundly effective scouting/escape option.
 Unless you're fighting ethereal enemies, you're untouchable.
 You can see and hear into the material plane (albeit at limited distance), allowing you to spy on other creatures in person without their knowledge.
-The only problem is that the spell lasts 8 hours and you can't dismiss it, so you may need to cast Dispel Magic on yourself to end the effect.
+The spell lasts 8 hours, which is sufficient to do a lot of things potentially including a Long Rest.